aren-01/location-tracker/README.md

 This project is not production-ready.

 I built it for learning purposes, so things like authentication, security, and configuration are simple.
-Never hardcode DB credentials into the application!
+Never hardcode DB credentials into the application in a real production environment!

 ## Setup